A Network Formation Model Based on Subgraphs: Identification

-Analogs of this proposition extend to cases with covariates and multiplexing, simply with more complicated extensions of (\ref{eslt}) accounting for the specific types of triangles or links needed to incidentally generate any given link or part of a triangle.
+Analogs of this proposition extend to cases with covariates and multiplexing, simply with more complicated extensions of (\ref{eslt}) accounting for the specific types of triangles or links.
+Also, a general version of asymptotic identification is a by-product of Theorem \ref{thm:Largenetwork}, below.